hlhielkema/neural_network/README.md

 # Neural network
-An simple neural network written in c++ created for a school project in 2014.
+A simple neural network written in c++ for a school project in 2014.